 Using food and travel blogs can be a great way to get tips from other adventurers with dietary restrictions.
 Often these blogs contain a wealth of information and tips about managing dietary restrictions in different international cities.

 Have you found a great specialty food shop or grocery store product you would like to let other students know about?
-Whether it falls into the category of non-dairy, gluten-free, vegan, or anything else, we encourage you to send resources and tips to DIS Housing and Student Affairs on email@example.com, and know that we are also here to support you should you have any questions!
+Whether it falls into the category of non-dairy, gluten-free, vegan, or anything else, we encourage you to send resources and tips to email@example.com, and know that we are also here to support you should you have any questions!

 Ten Swedish Food-Related Words to Know